 a.
 Excel will automatically select the range of data, but you can change this here if you need to by modifying the range in the Table/Range field.
 You can even choose an external source but for most people using your own data will be all you want, so we’re not going to cover that here.

 b.
 Tell Excel if you want your Pivot Table in a New Worksheet or in the Existing Worksheet.
 If you choose Existing Worksheet you will need to tell Excel the top left cell that you would like your Pivot Table to begin in.
-If you choose New Worksheet Excel will insert a new worksheet in your file and insert your Pivot Table there.
+If you choose New Worksheet Excel will insert a new worksheet in your file and insert it there.

-4) I’ve chosen to insert my Pivot Table in cell F2 on the sheet where my data is for this tutorial.
+4) I’ve chosen to insert mine in cell F2 on the sheet where my data is for this tutorial.
 Below is how your worksheet will look after step 3.
-In the right hand section of your screen the Pivot Table Field List window will open and a place holder will be entered beginning in the cell you’ve chosen to insert your Pivot Table, in my case F2:H19.
+In the right hand section of your screen the Pivot Table Field List window will open and a place holder will be entered beginning in the cell you’ve chose in the previous step, in my case F2:H19.

 5) The first thing you need to do is choose the fields you want included in your Pivot Table Report.
-We do this in the Pivot Table Field List window.
+We do this in the Field List window.

 a.
-By ticking the Fields from the list you can tell Excel which fields you want in your Pivot Table report.
+By ticking the Fields from the list you can tell Excel which fields you want in your report.

 b.
 By default it will add any labels to the ‘Row Labels’ area, and any columns it detects as values will go into the ‘Values‘ area.
 To move them, simply drag and drop the fields to the area you want.